 To begin the EIB application process, you must first register on the bank’s e-recruitment website.
 Choose the position you wish to apply for and then you will be taken to the appropriate application form.
-You need to supply your basic information, such as education, work experience, languages and relevant certifications.
-There is also a writing sample in 700 words where you need to tell the bank your motivations for applying and why you are the best candidate out there for the job.
+You are asked to supply your basic information, such as education, work experience, languages, and relevant certifications.
+You must also provide a 700-word writing sample in which you explain to the bank your motivations for applying and why you are the best candidate for the job.

-EIB Numerical Reasoning TestThe EIB numerical test examine your capacity to work with numerical information.
-Using tables and graphs, the questions present information for you to use to answer the multiple choice questions.
-If you feel your skills in this area need improvement, you must brush up beforehand!
+The EIB numerical test examines your capacity to work with numerical information.
+Using tables and graphs, the questions present information for you to use to answer multiple choice questions.
+If you feel your skills in this area need improvement, brush up beforehand.
 Our Cubiks-style numerical reasoning pack gives you the review and practice you need.

-The EIB problem solving test is a mixture of numerical, verbal and logical questions.
-It includes a variety of topics such as verbal, deductive and inductive reasoning.
-The test is 8 to 12 minutes long and can include between 30–50 multiple choice questions.
+The EIB problem solving test is a mixture of numerical, verbal, and logical questions.
+It includes a variety of topics, such as verbal, deductive, and inductive reasoning.
+The test is 8 to 12 minutes long and includes between 30–50 multiple choice questions.

 Deductive reasoning questions measure your ability to draw conclusions from established facts.
 You may be expected to complete scenarios or recognise the strengths or weaknesses of a particular argument.

-The Cubiks personality test, or PAPI test, is an evaluation of your personality traits to help the bank know if you are the right fit for the job.
-This test is shorter than most, with the time frame being only 20 minutes.
+The Cubiks personality test, or PAPI test, is an evaluation of your personality traits.
+It helps the bank know if you are the right fit for the job.
+This test is shorter than most, lasting only 20 minutes.
 Remember that there are no correct or incorrect answers on a personality test, but sometimes the questions can be tricky and repetitive.
 Our personality test pack reviews commonly used personality test questions to help you understand the real meaning of each question as well as how to give the most appropriate answer.

 The final stage of the EIB recruitment process is the interview.
-The purpose of the interview is not simply to test your knowledge about investment banking but also to determine if you as a person have developed the right skills to handle the job.
-The key attributes desired by the interviewer are numeracy, decision-making, leadership, verbal communication and time management.
-When preparing for the interview, note any real life examples you have where you exemplified these attributes.
+The purpose of the interview is not simply to test your knowledge of investment banking but also to determine if you as a person have developed the right skills to handle the job.
+The key attributes desired by the interviewer are numeracy, decision-making, leadership, verbal communication, and time management.
+When preparing for the interview, note any real life examples in which you have displayed these attributes.

 Some of the most common questions asked during the recruitment process for the EIB are:

-In SummaryThe European Investment Bank is an exciting and interesting place to work.
-Getting in can be tough but by preparing beforehand, you can feel confident that your chances are high.
+The European Investment Bank is an exciting and interesting place to work.
+Being accepted is tough, but by preparing beforehand you can feel confident that your chances are high.
 JobTestPrep's preparation packages are the ideal solution to transform you into the most competitive candidate possible.
 Start preparing today.